Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 How to Use Logic Skill in The Sims 4

 The art of the mind, Logic, is a fairly understated skill in The Sims 4.
 It comes up a fair amount when your sims are having fun in a more cerebral capacity, but aside from fulfilling the requirements of some careers, Logic doesn’t appear to have a dominant function.
 Nevertheless, Logic can be quite a powerful weapon in the right hands—your Sim just needs to know how to use it.

 Aspirations and Traits

-Logic is slightly broader than some other skills when it comes to application, and though it has an obvious Aspiration category - Knowledge - choosing a specific sub-branch is a bit trickier.
-Nerd Brain is the more obvious choice of the two, as it requires levelling Logic to ten to complete.
+Logic is slightly broader than some other skills when it comes to application, and though it has an obvious Aspiration category (Knowledge), choosing a specific sub-branch is a bit trickier.
+Nerd Brain is the more obvious choice of the two, as it requires leveling Logic to ten to complete.
 Nerd Brains will probably wind up as Astronauts.
 That said, Logic is also useful for Renaissance Sims, though not to the same capacity.
 A Renaissance Sim will jump all over the place in terms of career.
-Either way you’ll wind up with the Quick Learner Trait, allowing your sim to accumulate skill points more quickly.
+Either way, you’ll wind up with the Quick Learner Trait, allowing your Sim to accumulate skill points more quickly.
 Always handy.